Prime Minister of Sri Lanka: 2022 Sri Lankan economic and political crisis

 In March 2022, anti-government protests erupted in Sri Lanka in retaliation to the economic mismanagement of the country, which led to the island nation's worst economic crisis since independence.
 Protesters blamed the Rajapaksa family, one which had been dominating Sri Lankan politics for decades, for the economic instability of Sri Lanka.
 On 9 May 2022, prime minister Mahinda Rajapaksa submitted his letter of resignation amidst the protests.
 Three days later, on 12 May 2022, president Gotabaya Rajapaksa appointed veteran politician Ranil Wickremesinghe as prime minister.

-On 9 July 2022, protestors stormed the Presidential Secretariat, the President's official residence and set fire to prime minister Ranil Wickremesinghe personal residence.
+On 9 July 2022, protesters stormed the Presidential Secretariat, the President's official residence and set fire to prime minister Ranil Wickremesinghe personal residence.
 This would lead to president Gotabaya Rajapaksa's evacuation from Sri Lanka on 13 July 2022, and in his absence, appointed prime minister Ranil Wickremesinghe as acting president under Article 37 (1) of Sri Lanka's constitution during his absence.
 Rajapaksa formally resigned a day later, and Wickremesinghe was appointed as acting president.
 On 20 July, Ranil Wickremesinghe was elected President of Sri Lanka by the Sri Lankan Parliament.
 Two days later, on 22 July, Wickremesinghe appointed Dinesh Gunawardena as the Prime Minister of Sri Lanka.